Bhutan Travel Cost: How Much Does It Cost to Visit Bhutan in 2025?

 Bhutan visa

-Take a Horse Ride to Taktsang Monastery (Tiger’s Nest Monastery)
+Take a Horse Ride to Tiger's Nest Monastery

-Bhutan Hot Stone Bath in Paro Farm House
+Traditional Hot Stone Bath in Paro Farm House (14-36 USD Per Person)

-In Bhutan, taking a hot stone bath is one of the luxuries of local herbal and traditional medicine, and the baths, which are normally in the local farmhouses and home stays, are an additional expense outside the tour cost.
+In Bhutan, taking a hot stone bath is one of the luxuries of local herbal and traditional medicine, and the baths, which are normally in the local farmhouses and homestays, are an additional expense outside the tour cost.
 The hot stone bath is a relaxing experience that uses local fresh river water and hot stones from a fire to heat it to the desired temperature.
+When you take a Paro Bhutan tour, don’t miss the chance to immerse yourself in the healing waters costs between 14-36 USD per person.

 Bhutan Hot Stone Bath